zenglenn42/opengl-tutorial-tbb/README.md

 But where does *that* live on a dev-ready system in the macOS universe?
 Is it stand-alone?
 Does it come bundled with Xcode?

 Some brute force greps from root come up dry.
-So I jump into Xcode IDE itself, since it should have situational awareness on the standard rocks to look under for Apple frameworks.
+So I jump into the Xcode IDE itself, since it should have situational awareness on the standard rocks to look under for Apple frameworks.
 Going to:

 Project / Build Rules / Link Binary With Libraries